Coleslaw Recipe

 Total Time: 15 minutes

-Easy homemade Coleslaw Recipe, with crunchy cabbage and carrots in a creamy coleslaw dressing.
-This delicious coleslaw is the best topping for a pulled pork or BBQ chicken sandwich.
-Or serve it as an easy side dish at your next BBQ!
+My easy homemade coleslaw recipe has crunchy cabbage and carrots in a creamy coleslaw dressing.
+Pile it onto a pulled pork or BBQ chicken sandwich, tuck it into fish tacos, or serve it as a side dish at your next BBQ.

 Ingredients